 What is Role Conflict?

 Role conflict happens when a person has to deal with different demands from various roles they play.
-For example, a working parent might find it hard to balance job duties and family time.
+For example, a working parent might find it hard to balance job duties and look after the children, one way to deal with this would be by looking into Before and After School Programs in The Woodlands Creekside, TX, or in a closer location.
 If their boss wants them to work late but their child needs help with homework, this creates a conflict.
 Similarly, a student with a part-time job may struggle to manage study time and work shifts.
 These conflicts can cause stress and make it hard to do well in each role.

 Types of Role Conflict